rust-lang/rust/README.md

 [![AppVeyor Build status](https://ci.appveyor.com/api/projects/status/qktm3ndv6cnbj01m?svg=true)](https://ci.appveyor.com/project/ibabushkin/rust-semverver)
 [![Current Version](https://meritbadge.herokuapp.com/semverver)](https://crates.io/crates/semverver)

-This repository is hosting a proof-of-concept implementation of an automatic tool checking rust library crates for semantic versioning adherence, developed during the Google Summer of Code 2017.
-The goal is to provide an automated command akin to `cargo clippy` that analyzes the current crate's source code for changes compared to the most recent version on `crates.io`.
+`rust-semverver` is a tool to check semver-compliance in Rust library crates.
+The core of the tool has been developed as a student project during the Google Summer of Code 2017.

 Details on the work done during GSoC 2017 can be found [here](https://github.com/rust-dev-tools/rust-semverver/blob/master/doc/gsoc.md).